jjhiggz/higgzcode_assessment2/readme.md

 To test your function, please send me what the following sentence outputs from your function.

-"The quick brown fox jumped over the fence.
+The quick brown fox jumped over the fence.
 I love sauerkreut."